hyperledger/identus-cloud-agent/docs/decisions/20230118-quill-library-for-sql-statement-generation.md

 - Good, because it is built using Free Monad, which makes it composable and easy to integrate with any widespread effects library
 - Good, because it is used for SQL statement generation at the compile time instead of using Doobie low-level API
 - Good, because it can be configured to use non-blocking IO at the network level
+- Good, because it get rid of the `cats` ecosystem that comes with `doobie` (simplify the dependency management)
 - Bad, because significant refactoring of all DAL is required
 - Bad, because the DTO case class must be created for each table